 Smoking weed or consuming it in other forms can cause estrogen spikes.
 The NIH (National Institutes of Health) found that using marijuana causes estrogen to rise and testosterone production to fall.
-This is the exact recipe needed for male breasts to expand beyond normal levels.
+This recipe is needed for male breasts to expand beyond normal levels.

-We have yet to see any formal studies on THC and gynecomastia in humans.
+We have not seen any formal studies on THC and gynecomastia in humans.
 The NIH only has data on animal studies for now.
 Those studies do show a link between the THC compound and a decrease in testosterone.
 They also see sperm abnormalities.

 Anecdotally, gynecomastia doctors in states where cannabis has been legalized are complaining that gynecomastia cases have gone up, with gynecomastia surgery increasing by 8% in the legal state of Colorado alone.

 The best way doctors have of treating gynecomastia is through surgery.
 Male breast reduction surgery, also called gynecomastia surgery, involves glandular tissue removal, liposuction in many cases, and nipple correction for some.